tetris245/ULTRAbc/README.md

 * Updated, improved or optimised several commands related to maps, rooms and wheel of fortune
 * Updated the bg4, invisible, permission and xstatus lscg commands
 * Updated the CharacterBio and ChatRoomSafewordRevert functions
+* Renamed the prison2 command as prison
+* Removed the chess, cgame, game, ggts, mission, prison1, timercell and xmenu commands (are broken in R119)
 * Fixed a bug in the Moaner concerning spank (+ assimilated activities) and tickle mixed with pleasure
-* Removed the chess, cgame, game, ggts, mission, prison1, timercell and xmenu commands (are broken in R119)